grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 ## Templated queries

-Instead of hard-coding server, application and sensor names in your metric queries, you can use variables.
+Instead of hard-coding server, application, and sensor names in your metric queries, you can use variables.
 The variables are listed as dropdown select boxes at the top of the dashboard.
 These dropdowns make it easy to change the display of data in your dashboard.

 For an introduction to templating and template variables, refer to the [Templating]({{< relref "../../variables/_index.md" >}}) documentation.